jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 In a relational database, the data model is of tables/relations; other data models are XML, graph, and documents.
 Tables have rows (also called tuples or records) and columns (also called attributes, fields, or values).
 Table columns have types (also called domains), which can be enumerated.
 Rules of relations: cells contain single values; columns store single type of data; column names are unique; order is insignificant; rows are unique (they need a key).

-### Top-down vs. bottom-up design

-In the conceptual design stage of database development, there are two competing approaches: top-down and bottom-up.
-The top-down approach begins with identifying entities and relationships in the domain to be modeled, then filling in attributes.
-Entity relationship diagrams are often used.
-The bottom-up approach begins with identifying attributes, then grouping and normalizing them until entities and relationships emerge.
-Connolly and Begg (2015) suggest that a bottom-up approach is manageable only for smaller databases.
-For a larger, more complex database, a top-down approach may be necessary so that the database designer doesn’t get overwhelmed by numerous attributes.

 #### Kinds of attributes

 An attribute is composite if its value can be decomposed.
 For example, an entity CAT may have an attribute OWNER NAME; this composite attribute could be decomposed into two atomic/simple attributes (OWNER FIRST NAME, OWNER LAST NAME).